Artistic Research Through Movement(s) & Writing

 Selected artists /participants: tba.

-Coordination: Verena Herterich
+Administration: Verena Herterich

-Direction / project development SCHULE@Im_flieger: Anita Kaya
+Direction / project development / artistic and methodological process supervision SCHULE@Im_flieger: Anita Kaya

 PRELIMINARY SCHEDULE February – December 2026